LineageOS/lineage_wiki/pages/signing_builds.md

 #### Test-keys to your own release-keys or vice versa

-If you are moving from test-keys to your own signed builds, you can add your own keys to the script.
-First, export your keys to the required format, by running the script in `./lineage/scripts/key-migration/export-keys.sh`.
+If you are moving from test-keys to your own signed builds, you can add your own keys to [the script](#using-a-script).
+First, export your keys to the required format, by running `./lineage/scripts/key-migration/export-keys.sh ~/.android-certs/`.

-{% include alerts/note.html content="You may need to modify this script to change the location of your certificate directory if you are not using the default certificate directory." %}
+{% include alerts/note.html content="You may need to alter the `~/.android-certs/` parameter to change the location of your certificate directory if you are not using the default certificate directory." %}

 This will print the keys and certs to the terminal in the format required.
 Next, edit the script to use your keys.
 You will need to comment out (by prepending a `#`), or remove the